Report on a Plan for the Further Support of Public Credit

-The Report on a Plan for the Further Support of Public Credit, is the "valedictory" report issued to the US Congress on January 16, 1795 by the first Secretary of the Treasury, Alexander Hamilton.
-In addition to defending the fiscal programs that he had imposed thus far and extolling a system of finance that was "prosperous beyond all expectations" the report enumerated existing sources of revenue, outlined the plan for the "Redemption of the public debt" and its accruing interest to stabilize the current system of funding, and proposed amendments to the System of Public Credit that were designed for the complete extinguishment government debt and to "prevent that progressive accumulation of Debt which must ultimately endanger all Government."
+In United States history, the Report on a Plan for the Further Support of Public Credit is the "valedictory" report issued to the US Congress on January 16, 1795 by the first Secretary of the Treasury, Alexander Hamilton.
+In addition to defending the fiscal programs that he had imposed thus far and extolling a system of finance that was "prosperous beyond all expectations", the report enumerated existing sources of revenue, outlined the plan for the "Redemption of the public debt" and its accruing interest to stabilize the current system of funding, and proposed amendments to the System of Public Credit that were designed to "prevent that progressive accumulation of Debt which must ultimately endanger all Government."

 Essentially, his report was submitted to address the fears of the Democratic-Republicans that the public debt would later become unmanageable.
-Hamilton subsequently discusses resolutions adopted by Congress for the sequestration of British debts in the United States and how they were "not only unwarranted by principle or usage, but intirely subversive of the sound maxims of public Credit."
+Hamilton subsequently discussed resolutions adopted by Congress for the sequestration of British debts in the United States and how they were "not only unwarranted by principle or usage, but entirely subversive of the sound maxims of public Credit."

 He finished by defending the need for credit in an ever-developing world as not only a public defense of sovereignty but also a private tool for prosperity.